Tech-at-DU/Tweet-Generator/P14-Time-to-Tweet/README.md

 After doing that, your `os.environ` dictionary should contain all of the variables defined in `.env`.
 Make sure that they do by calling `os.environ.get()` for each of the variable names.

 > [!INFO]

->
-> **Hint**: If you are running into errors, are you sure that you installed the `dotenv` package to your virtual environment?
-Make sure that you have activated your virtual environment with `$ source venv/bin/activate` and that you see `dotenv` in the list of packages printed by `$ pip list`._
+> **Hint**: If you are running into errors, are you sure that you installed the `python-dotenv` package to your virtual environment?
+Make sure that you have activated your virtual environment with `$ source venv/bin/activate` and that you see `python-dotenv` in the list of packages printed by `$ pip list`._

 Finally, to make sure that you don't ever commit `.env` to your version control repository, add it to your `.gitignore` file with the following command: